zhaoren91/zhaoren.github.io/_pages/projects.md

 {% include base_path %}

 <a href="" target="_blank"></a>
+# <a href="https://leibniz-ai-lab.de/" target="_blank">Leibniz AI Lab</a>: International Leibniz Future Laboratory for Artificial Intelligence
+*Runtime*: 2020 - 2023

+*Role*: Participant

+*Partners*: Swinburne University of Technology, Stanford University, Nanyang Technological University, Indian Institute of Technology Kharagpur, University of Technology Sydney, Victoria University of Wellington, ADSC Illinois At Singapore Pte.
+Ltd., Edith Cowan University, Leibniz Universität Hannover, Medizinische Hochschule Hannover, Zentrum für Individualisierte Infektionsmedizin, Leibniz Alliance Hannover

+*Abstract*: The Leibniz Future Lab, funded by the Federal Ministry of Education and Research, bring together researchers from all over the world to work on the future of artificial intelligence (AI).
+The Leibniz Future Lab will focus on state-of-the-art research in artificial intelligence and also develop intelligent solutions for personalised medicine, which is supposed to achieve individual therapies, medication tailored to the individual patient and more precise diagnoses.

+<a href="" target="_blank"></a>
 # AUDI0NOMOUS: Agent-based Unsupervised Deep Interactive 0-shot-learning Networks Optimising Machines’ Ontological Understanding of Sound <br>DFG (German Research Foundation) Reinhart Koselleck-Projekt (No. 442218748)
 *Runtime*: 01.01.2021 - 31.12.2025